Drazzilb08/daps/README.md

 Collection of unRAID userscripts

+## Note to users
+As of version:<br>
+4.0.0 Plex backup<br>
+4.0.0 Appdata backup<br>
+The config files of both these scripts have been reworked and must be redownloaded and updated.
+If there is any issues with the files let meknow

 ## Installation

 These scripts were designed to work on unRAID, however there shouldn't be any reason it wouldn't work on any Unix based system. <br>